Key Takeaways

 There are two main types of surrogacy: traditional and gestational:

-• In traditional surrogacy, the surrogate is also the egg donor, making her the biological mother of the child.
+- In traditional surrogacyType of surrogacy where the surrogateÂ’s own egg is used, making her the biological mother., the surrogate is also the egg donorWoman who provides eggs for fertilization during IVF., making her the biological mother of the child.

-• In gestational surrogacy, an embryo created through in vitro fertilization (IVF) is implanted in the surrogate, meaning the child has no genetic link to the surrogate.
+- In gestational surrogacyArrangement where the surrogate carries an embryo created from donor or intended parentsÂ’ egg and s..., an embryo created through in vitro fertilization (IVF)Procedure where eggs are fertilized by sperm in a lab to create embryos for transfer. is implanted in the surrogate, meaning the child has no genetic link to the surrogate.

 Gestational surrogacy is more commonly chosen by LGBTQ+ families because it allows for a biological connection to one or both parents.